AmeerEleyan/AmeerEleyan/README.md

 <h1>About Me 📌</h1>

 - 👋 I am Ameer Eleyan.
-- 💻 I am a computer science in 3ed year student at Birzeit University.
+- 💻 I am a computer science student in the 3ed year at Birzeit University.
 - ⚡ Very interested in {ML, DL, AI}.
 - 📫 You can to reach me in **ameer.eleyan.pgr@gmail.com**